lisek84/pdns2cloudflare/README.md

 Also Install this one:
 https://github.com/joemiller/dns_compare

-After That login to mysql server as root, or pdns database allowed user, use pdns database and Paste this configuration:
+After That login to mysql server as root, or pdns database allowed user, use pdns database (pdns is default, use your name if you use other) and Paste this configuration:
 ```
 CREATE TABLE `cf_sync_new` (
   `id` int(11) NOT NULL AUTO_INCREMENT,